tobias-z/assignment-lsola2/lsola2.md

    Examples of mediator topologies could be Apache Camel or Camunda (BPM)

-   A broker topology is different from a mediator in that it does'nt have a central mediator controlling the flow of the entire process.
+   A broker topology is different from a mediator in that it doesn't have a central mediator controlling the flow of the entire process.

    It is a flow of events where subscribers listen to specific events, perform operations and then optionally publish the operation has been completed, so that other subscribers can perform operations based on that.